dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 1. Win the game in as few moves as possible
 2. If a win is not possible then force a draw
-3. If a draw is not possible then lose wiht the longest game possible
+3. If a draw is not possible then try to prolong the game as much as possible

 _________________________________________________________________________________________________
 ### Input Data